What increases my risk?

 - Having stressful situations or factors (stressors) in your life recently

-- The quality of your attachment with your own mother
+- Poor quality of your attachment with your own mother

 - Your access to practical and emotional support